General Pharmaceutical Council: Continuing Professional Development (CPD) (improperly called "revalidation")

 Pharmacists and pharmacy technicians are required to provide evidence annually to the GPhC that they have maintained their fitness to practise.
-Prior to 30 March 2018, the process of ongoing learning – evidence of which had had to be provided to the GPhC since its inception in 2010 – had been referred to as "Continuing Professional Development" (CPD).
+Prior to 30 March 2018, the process of ongoing learning – evidence of which had had to be provided to the GPhC since its inception in 2010 – was referred to as "Continuing Professional Development" (CPD).

 Development of the framework

-For three years from 2014 to 2017, the GPhC developed the proposals to change the requirements upon pharmacists and pharmacy technicians as a Continuing Fitness to Practise “CFtP” programme.
-The GPhC decided to change the name to “revalidation” around three weeks before the launch of the public "consultation" on the proposed change, whilst the Head of Continuing Fitness to Practise was on leave, and after its CFtP advisory group - which had advised the GPhC during the programme - had been disbanded.
+For three years, from 2014 to 2017, the GPhC developed proposals to change the CPD requirements placed upon pharmacists and pharmacy technicians, under a "Continuing Fitness to Practise" “CFtP” programme.
+The GPhC decided to change the name from CFtP to “revalidation” around three weeks before the launch of the public "consultation" on the proposed change, whilst the Head of Continuing Fitness to Practise was on leave, and after its CFtP advisory group - which had advised the GPhC during the programme - had been disbanded.
 The Head of CFtP, on learning of the change on return from leave, implored the GPhC to reconsider, and revert to calling the process "CFtP".
 During the meetings of the CFtP advisory group, the Head of CFtP at the GPhC spoke in favour of calling the process, simply, “CPD”.

 Requirements

 The requirements under the framework include submitting four CPD records each year (two of which must be planned); a reflective account, in which the individual considers his/her own practice; and a peer discussion.
 This does not amount to revalidation because it does not involve a formal assessment by another person that the registrant is meeting regulatory requirements, in order for the registrant to re-register.
-Such formal assessment is a feature of the GMC and NMC revalidation programmes, which were, at the time the GPhC introduced the change, the only two programmes among healthcare regulators regulated by the Professional Standards Authority.
+Such formal assessment is a feature of the GMC and NMC revalidation programmes, which were, at the time the GPhC introduced the change, the only two revalidation programmes among healthcare regulators regulated by the Professional Standards Authority.